pixiebrix/pixiebrix-extension/README.md

 ### Input/Output Specifications

 PixieBrix uses [JSON Schema](http://json-schema.org/) for specifying the shapes of inputs and outputs.
-In addition to serving as documentation, having a schema PixieBrix detect which blocks are misbehaving.
+In addition to serving as documentation, having a schema facilitates detecting which bricks are misbehaving.

 ## Why not _X_?